November 24, 2023

-It includes several environmentally significant features including McClelland Lake, a large patterned fen, a dissected kame, and sinkhole lakes.
-The watershed also contains the McClelland Lake Wetland Complex.
+The watershed contains the McClelland Lake Wetland Complex, which consists of McClelland Lake and interconnected peat-forming wetlands including the outstanding groundwater-fed McClelland patterned fen.
 The scenic beauty of this Complex rivals that of the most famous sites in the Canadian Rockies.
 Important both for its diverse biophysical features and its ecological functions, it is one of Canada’s least-known natural heritage treasures.

 “This is the most extraordinary and spectacular patterned fen I have ever seen.
 It is a world-class site.”

 – Dr. Diana Horton, Botanist, University of Iowa.

 AWA is grateful that our work in the McClelland Lake Watershed is supported by the glasswaters foundation.

 Tar sands processing plants are huge consumers of natural gas and fresh water and massive producers of greenhouse gases (GHGs) and acidifying emissions.
 Reliance on the tar sands also allows governments and industry to further postpone the development of more environmentally sustainable, alternative energy options.